 E is for Energize and Educate.
 As Stephen R. Covey calls it, “Sharpening the Saw.”
 If a person doing development work does not continually energize and educate themselves, they will burn out, and fast!
 If members of the organization are not energized and educated about development, it will take a back seat to other activities of the organization.
 If development is put on the back burner after it’s begun, there is a good chance that change which has been initiated will not continue, and fundraising suggestions will once again choke any progress made in building a Development mindset.
 Going back to the way something was done before is regression – not advancement.

-By the way, if you need to know what a LYBNT and a SYBNT is, visit/tap this link to send an email, and put “lybnt and sybnt” in the subject line.
+By the way, if you need to know what a LYBNT and a SYBNT is, send an email to email@example.com, and put “lybnt and sybnt” in the subject line.
 Use lowercase letters, since all uppercase letters increase the chance of your email landing in a spam folder.

 Next month, it’s time to prepare for next year – not the next calendar year, but the next school year!
 Already?
 Indeed, already!

 © Michael V. Ziemski, SchoolAdvancement, 2008-2019